BCSC 204: Syllabus

 Course Requirements

-1. Participation (20%): Participation is extremely important in research labs.
-So, active participation in the discussions, all lab activities/demos, and completion of all exercises are expected and required.
-The following items will be counted toward your participation:
+1. Participation (20%): Active participation in the discussions, exercises and lab activities/demos are required.
+The following items will also be counted toward your participation:

 1. In-class exercises and lab activities (6.5%): This doesn’t require submissions on Blackboard.
 You can just show us your completed work while we walk around during the data analysis sessions, and we will keep track of it.
 If you couldn’t finish the in-class work for any reason (e.g., absence from the class due to illness/emergencies or technical issues), email your make-up work to the undergraduate TA (with explanations of why you couldn’t finish it in class) by noon on the next day after the class.
 However, if you keep running into the same technical issue that prevents you from completing the work and cannot submit it by noon of the next day, let us know and we will help you out.
 (Note that the datasets for the in-class work are different from those used in the lab assignments and lab report.)
 The lab demos are required and also counted as in-class exercises.